JockHartvig/Pixi-DotNet-ClassLibrary/CONTRIBUTION.md

 #Contributing to Pixi-DotNet-DB-ClassLibrary

 Welcome!
-We would love to have you contribute bug fixes or new functionality to Prism.
+We would love to have you contribute bug fixes or new functionality to Pixi-DotNet-ClassLibrary.

 The best starting point is to enter an Issue here.
 We can then have a brief discussion on what you want to do and where it fits with our milestones and goals for the library.
-As long as it sounds like something we would want to add to Prism, we will give you a thumbs up and ask for a pull request.
+As long as it sounds like something we would want to add to Pixi-DotNet-ClassLibrary, we will give you a thumbs up and ask for a pull request.

 When you submit a pull request, there are a few things we would like you to comply with:
 •New functionality must have accompanying unit tests with "good" code coverage if it is logic code that can be unit tested (i.e. not view stuff touching UI or platform APIs)